cutsea110/cargo-anatomy/README.md

 ## Docker image

-A multi-arch Docker image can be built with:
+A multi-arch Docker image can be built with BuildKit, which will compile the binary natively for each target architecture:

 ```bash
 docker buildx build --platform linux/amd64,linux/arm64 -t cargo-anatomy .